 - 1 cup shredded cheese *cheddar or Mexican blend

-- Sour cream, guacamole, salsa, hot sauce, chopped cilantro, avocado slices
+- Sour cream, guacamole, salsa, hot sauce, chopped cilantro, diced red onion, lime juice, avocado slices

 - Fill a large stock pot with HOT water, salt generously and place on stovetop on high heat.